Sherman Books: The Good, the Bad, and the Ugly

 Armor at War Series 7003, Tank Warfare In Korea 1950-53 by Steven Zaloga and George Balin: Shermans and other Tanks in Korea

 Another book out of Concord Publication Company of Hong Kong, this one covering Korea, and published in 1994, and very typical of the series.
 The Sherman tank was used a lot in Korea, but only the M4A3 version, and for the most part HVSS tanks, with some rare exceptions.

 These books have a short history section and then are filled with well caption pics.
 In this book’s case, if it had Armor, and was in Korea, it’s in the book.

 Armor at War Series 7004, Tank Battles of the Pacific War, 1941-1945 by Steven J. Zaloga

 This AaWS book is an early one, published in 1995, but it is 72 pages of awesome.
-This book, as the title suggests, covers tank battles in the pacific, which means Shermans and Lees, and some light tanks here and there.
-There are several good books covering Armor use in the Pacific, and this books is a great companion to any of them, you will likely find higher resolution versions of photos the others books only had bad low resolution versions in them.
+This book, as the title suggests, covers tank battles in the Pacific, which means Shermans and Lees, and some light tanks here and there.
+There are several good books covering Armor used in the Pacific, and this book is a great companion to any of them, you will likely find higher resolution versions of photos the others books only had bad low-resolution versions in them.
 There is also a good number of photos of the modifications the Marines did to the Shermans for Iwo Jima.
-Long out of print, this can still be found used for around $20, and new for $40 or so and for a Shermanaholic, this is a very nice book.
+Long out of print, this can still be found used for around $20, and new for $40 or so, and for a Shermanaholic, this is a very nice book.
 For a bonus, this one even covers Chinese use of the Sherman M4A4 at the end of the war, and Lee use in Burma.